sc-mitton/Ledget/README.md

 multi factor every single time.

 Solution:
-1. When a user logs in on a new device, they will be force to authenticate with aal2.
+1. When a user logs in on a new device, they will initially sign to get aal1 (via password, oidc, etc.).
-They will then have what's concidered a privileged session, which will allow the client to get a JWT from the server and establish that the device has authenticated with aal2 at some point, and in the future will not be forced to authenticated with aal2.
+After authenticating with Ory, the client will POST to /device.
+During the middleware, if the token is set in the cookies, it will be matched with the user's device it belongs to (if there is any).

 2. Then when requests come through, in ory.py the request will check to see if there is a valida token for the remembered device or that the session's aal is aal2
 3. This ensures against all scenarios: